 The hospital reported that the computer theft occurred during a hospital disaster planning exercise.
-The hospital copied its master database to several laptops for a disaster drill, simulating the need to operate during a disaster without access to the facility's main computer system.
+The hospital copied its master database to several laptops for a disaster drill on May 21, simulating the need to operate during a disaster without access to the facility's main computer system.
 The master database was placed on several laptop computers that were distributed throughout the facility.

 Laptops are like treasure chests for identity thieves, especially if they know that kind of database is on them, Murray says.
 "They can just walk out with it and work on cracking passwords and so forth at their leisure," he says.
 "You should exercise extreme caution, using your best security procedures, with any laptop that has sensitive information."